ufidon/comsec/lectures/mod2/README.md

      - referred to as a *digital envelope*

-Digital envolop creation and openning
+Digital envolope creation and openning
 ---
 - for the sender:
   - generate a random symmetric key $K_s$